lc-st1/CCoMa/README.md

 Future Features
 -------
-- The following features are currently planned for implementation:
+The following features are currently planned for implementation:
 - Code Optimization
+- Simulated Servo PID Control
 - Pneumatic Actuator Support
 - Physically-based Sensor Models
 - Real-time FESTO System Control
+Any feature requests should either be added as a discussion/report or sent to Luca Ciampaglia at `lsc65@case.edu`